-The luminous Maureen O’Hara plays their mother Maggie, who inexplicably gave up one of her twin daughters at birth to her ex-husband Mitch (Brian Keith in his first comedy).
+Maureen O’Hara played their mother Maggie, who inexplicably gave up one of her twin daughters at birth to her ex-husband Mitch (Brian Keith).
 It’s one of those “suspension of disbelief” things… 😉

-In the remake, one of the twins lives in London instead of Boston.
-Natasha Richardson was perfect in Maureen O’Hara’s role.
+In the remake, one of the twins lived in London instead of Boston.

-Some of the titles that almost made the cut:
+Some of the titles they almost used for the movie:

 - Susan and I